JSJ decompositions and polytopes for two-generator one-relator groups: Introduction

-In the torsion-free case, a result of Kapovich and Weidmann describes such \Z{}-JSJ decompositions as HNN-extensions \cite[Theorem A]{Kapovich1999structure}; Corollary \ref{corol:JSJform} further says that the base groups are one-relator groups, which is new and surprising.
-In the corollary, $T_0(a, b^{-1}ab)$ corresponds to the word $T$ in the above theorems, and we view $R$ as a power $S^n$ for $n\geqslant1$ maximal.
+In the torsion-free case, a previous result of the authors describes such \ZC{}-JSJ decompositions as HNN-extensions \cite[Corollary 8.6]{gardam2021algebraically}; Corollary \ref{corol:JSJform} further says that the base groups are one-relator groups, which is surprising.
+In the corollary, we view $R$ as a power $S^n$ for $n\geqslant1$ maximal.
 We view $R$ like this because Theorem \ref{thm:flexibilityWithTorsion} deals with the root $S$ of the relator $R=S^n$.
-We lose nothing by doing this as if the group in the corollary is torsion-free then $n=1$ and $R=S$.
+We lose nothing by doing this since if the group in the corollary is torsion-free then $n=1$ and $R=S$.
 We use $|W|$ to denote the length of a word $W\in F(\mathbf{x})$. \begin{corolletter}[Corollary \ref{corol:JSJformBODYVERSION}] Let the group $G$ and the presentation $\mathcal{P}$ be as in Theorem \ref{thm:flexibilityHyperbolic} or \ref{thm:flexibilityWithTorsion}, and write $R=S^n$ for $n\geqslant1$ maximal.
-Suppose that $G$ has non-trivial \Z{}-JSJ decomposition $\mathbf{\Gamma}$.
+Suppose that $G$ has non-trivial \ZC{}-JSJ decomposition $\mathbf{\Gamma}$.
 Then the graph underlying $\mathbf{\Gamma}$ consists of a single rigid vertex and a single loop edge.
 Moreover, the corresponding HNN-extension has vertex group $\langle a, y\mid T_0^n(a, y)\rangle$, stable letter $b$, and attaching map given by $y=b^{-1}ab$, where $T_0(a, b^{-1}ab)$ is the word $T$ from the theorem.
 Finally, $|T_0|<|S|$. \end{corolletter}

 In the case of Theorem \ref{thm:flexibilityWithTorsion}, the base group $\langle a, y\mid T_0(a, y)\rangle$ also satisfies the conditions of Theorem \ref{thm:flexibilityWithTorsion}.
-Therefore, the ``$|T_0|<|S|$'' condition gives a strong accessability result, similar to the more general result of Louder--Touikan \cite{Louder2017Strong}, but where all the groups involved are one-relator groups.
+Therefore, the ``$|T_0|<|S|$'' condition gives a strong accessibility result, similar to a general result of Louder--Touikan \cite{Louder2017Strong}, but where all the groups involved are one-relator groups.
 If we are in the case of Theorem \ref{thm:flexibilityHyperbolic} then $T_0(a, y)$ may not be in the derived subgroup, and so we do not obtain the analogous result.